-With regard to risks relating to competitors, the Group is one of the leading players in both the suspension components and engine system sectors at a worldwide level, and benefits from a progressive consolidation of the market and the resulting gradual reduction in the number of competitors.
+With regard to risks relating to competitors, the Group is one of the leading players in the suspension components, filtration, engine cooling and air management sectors at a worldwide level, and benefits from a progressive consolidation of the market and the resulting gradual reduction in the number of competitors.

 As regards the risks associated with customer management, as well as the management of credit risk already mentioned within financial risk, the Group manages the risk of the concentration of demand by appropriately diversifying its customer portfolio, both from a geographic perspective and in terms of distribution channel (the major world manufacturers of cars and industrial vehicles in the original equipment market and leading international customers in the spare parts market).

-As regards the risks associated with supplier management, mostly managed centrally by the Group, increased focus on multi-sourcing, especially from non-European suppliers and the ongoing search for alternate suppliers helps to reduce the risk of being excessively dependent on key suppliers/single suppliers.
+As regards the risks associated with supplier management, increased focus on multi-sourcing, especially from non-European suppliers and the ongoing search for alternate suppliers, helps to reduce the risk of being excessively dependent on key suppliers/single suppliers.

 It should be noted that this multi-sourcing approach, i.e. sourcing each raw material from multiple suppliers based in different world countries helps to reduce the risk of changes in raw materials prices mentioned earlier when discussing the management of financial risk.

 The Group places particular attention on the management of country risk, given the considerable geographic diversification of its business activities at world level.